IskXCr/CS202-CS214-Computer-Organization-Project/utils/readme.md

 ## Video Encoder

-`savf_conv/savf_encoder`: Convert an ASCII video into a byte stream encoded using Huffman code.
+`savf_conv/savf_encoder.py`: Convert an ASCII video into a compressed byte stream.
+Conversion can only be done on `40x16` sized frames.